{{ result.summary.heading }}

 Worked Examples:

 Ingress migration with customer visibility.
 A normal change moves API traffic to a new ingress controller.
-Impact radius, Failure likelihood, and Technical complexity are each 3, Data or security exposure is 1, expected disruption is 15 minutes, and User visibility is external customers or partners.
-With documented rollback, scheduled validation, complete monitoring, and drafted communications, the result is High risk at 100 residual-risk points.
-Approval Actions shows no blockers, but review gates remain for approval path, rollback, validation, and communications.
+Impact radius, Failure likelihood, and Technical complexity are each 3; Data or security exposure is 1; Expected disruption is 15 minutes; and User visibility is external customers or partners.
+With documented rollback, scheduled validation, complete monitoring, and drafted communications, the summary shows High risk at 100 residual-risk points and Approval Actions shows review gates but no blockers.

 Repeatable internal maintenance.
-A standard change restarts a non-customer worker service during a quiet window.
-Ratings of 1 for impact, likelihood, and complexity, 0 data or security exposure, 0 expected disruption, no expected user visibility, tested rollback, complete validation, complete monitoring, and sent or unnecessary communications produce Low risk at 0 residual-risk points.
+A standard change restarts a non-customer background service during a quiet window.
+Ratings of 1 for impact, likelihood, and complexity, 0 data exposure, 0 disruption, no expected user visibility, tested rollback, complete validation, complete monitoring, and sent or unnecessary communications produce Low risk at 0 residual-risk points.
 Approval path is Ready and uses the pre-approved standard path.

 Emergency security repair with missing evidence.
 An emergency certificate or access-control repair affects a regulated customer path.
-Ratings of 5 impact, 4 likelihood, 4 complexity, 3 data or security exposure, 120 disruption minutes, regulated visibility, missing rollback, missing validation, partial monitoring, and missing communications produce Critical risk above 200 points.
+Ratings of 5 impact, 4 likelihood, 4 complexity, 3 data exposure, 120 disruption minutes, regulated visibility, missing rollback, missing validation, partial monitoring, and missing communications produce Critical risk.
 The approval route stays with emergency change authority plus post-implementation review, and Approval Actions shows blocked rollback, validation, and communications gates.

 FAQ:

-No. A low score means the weighted inputs produce fewer than 50 residual-risk points.
-Approval still depends on the change type, local change policy, required evidence, and any Blocked or Review gates.
+No. Low risk only means the residual-risk score is below 50.
+Approval still depends on Change type, local policy, required evidence, and any Blocked or Review rows in Approval Actions.

-What should I do when a required field is missing?
+What should I do with a Blocked gate?

 Are the change details sent to a risk service?

-The score, report text, tables, chart data, and JSON are generated in the browser page.
-The tool code does not submit the entered change details to a separate risk-scoring service.
+No. The score, report text, tables, chart data, and JSON are generated in the browser page.
+The entered change details are not submitted to a separate risk-scoring service.

 Glossary: